sdw7020/viktor-frontend/README.md

 ## Testing instructions
 ### Node.js
-This project runs on Node.js so you need to install it if not done already.
+This project runs on Node.js so you need to install it if you haven't already.
 To install Node.js, go to [the downloads page](https://nodejs.org/en/download/) and download the latest version in the 8.x.x range.

 ### Installation

 * Install Node.js if not done already.

-* Extract admin-panel.zip to a folder.
+* Extract ``viktor-frontend.zip`` to a folder.

 * Change directory to path of the downloaded repository.